-Most popular rivers are located in Hill Country, close to the cities of Austin and San Antonio.
+The most popular rivers are located in Hill Country, close to the cities of Austin and San Antonio.
 They have different options for tube rentals and prices.

 The most secluded and scenic ones are in West Texas.
-In these rivers, conditions are usually unknown, therefore they might have rapids and are dangerous.
+In these rivers, conditions are usually unknown.
+Therefore they might have rapids and are dangerous.
 Below you will find more information about each.

 This is one of the most popular tubing sites in Texas.

-Due to periodic draught conditions; river flows and water levels vary.
+Due to periodic draught conditions, river flows and water levels vary.